typinghare/uml-computing4/assignment/ps0/Readme-ps0.md

 I added the two commands to the `Makefile`, and I can compile my files at the end.
 I deleted these two options when uploading the code to Gradescope.

 #### Lint Problem

+> This issue has been addressed after I use clang-format as the code formatter.

 The cpplint keeps warning me about the indentation.
 It requires me to add a space before access modifiers such as `private` and `public`.
 But my IDE's formatter does not support this.
 So I ignore the problems.